thu-coai/cotk/docs/meta/dataloader.rst

     Special Tokens(``special_tokens``)
         * Most used special tokens are ``<pad>``, ``<unk>``, ``<go>``, ``<eos>``.
-        * Special tokens are counted as valid vocabularies.
+        * Special tokens are counted as frequent vocabularies.

     Unknown tokens (``<unk>``)
         * ``<unk>`` means "Out of Vocabularies", but the meaning of ``<unk>`` may varies from situations.